YueYANG1996/KnoBo/README.md

   - `data/results/`: Contains the results of all experiments.

 * `modules/`: Contains the scripts for all experiments.
-  - [`modules/cbm.py`](modules/cbm.py): Contains the script for the running linear-based models, including KnoBo, linear probing, and PCBM.
+  - [`modules/cbm.py`](modules/cbm.py): Contains the script for the running linear-based models, including KnowBo, linear probing, and PCBM.
   - [`modules/extract_features.py`](modules/extract_features.py): Contains the script for extracting image features using different models.
   - [`modules/train_grounding.py`](modules/train_grounding.py): Contains the script for training the grounding functions for each concept in the bottleneck.
   - [`modules/end2end.py`](modules/end2end.py) : Contains the script for training the end-to-end model, including ViT and DenseNet.